JacekEM/IAC/deploy_static_website/README.md

 # static web on aws

-Terraform code which deploys infrastructure to supports static website hosting on aws s3, as well as deployment.
+Terraform code which deploys infrastructure to support static website hosted on aws s3, as well as deployment.

 Code is pulled from github repo and once build is trigged it gets synced with s3 bucket.